Two Waterfront Skyscrapers Planned For Deserted Spire Site

 The taller building would include 300 condominiums and a 175-room luxury hotel.
 The other tower would include 550 apartments.

-Related Midwest has said the two towers would be built at the same time, and would include a shared four-story base featuring a parking garage, meeting rooms, and a ballroom.
+Related Midwest has said the two towers would be built at the same time, and would include a shared four-story atrium featuring a motor court, parking garage, meeting rooms, and a ballroom.

+The project would connect to the Chicago Riverwalk, and create nearly five acres of public green space.

 Only four existing buildings in Chicago would be taller than the larger of the two towers: Willis Tower, Trump Tower, the Aon Center, and 875 N Michigan Av (formerly the John Hancock Center).
 Two other buildings planned for downtown, but not yet built, also would be taller when completed – Vista Tower and a proposed skyscraper planned as part of the redevelopment of the Tribune Tower site.